-Click on a notch on the Defensive/ Attacking bar (located beneath the players photo) to determine how quickly you want to score.
+Click on the Defensive/Attacking bar (located on the left of each batsman's controls) to determine how quickly you want to score.
 Generally a high aggression will result in a higher scoring rate but the more aggressive you are the greater the risk of conceding your wicket.
 Batsmen who are overly aggressive before they are settled are especially prone to losing their wicket.